From offline to online, we use productivity tools to organize workflow. Two of those software programs are Google Keep and Trello.

 - Use your Atlassian account to sign up

-- Login using the SSO feature with one of the following accounts:
+- Login using the SSO feature with Google, Microsoft, Apple, and Slack.

 Google Keep is also available on Google Play and App Store, but it does not come as a native Windows or macOS app.
 One way to install on Windows is to install the app as a progressive web app on Microsoft Edge.